bbilgehanb/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-The classic rock paper scissors game written by python.
+The classic rock paper scissors game by the help of 100daysOfPython course.
 Enjoy!